Toronto's Trusted Insurance Brokerage · Est. 2015

 What's the difference between Super Visa and visitors insurance?

-Visitors insurance is for general visits.
-Super Visa insurance is specifically required for Super Visa applicants and must meet minimum coverage and policy requirements set by IRCC.
+Visitors insurance is for general visits to Canada.
+Super Visa insurance, on the other hand, is specifically required for Super Visa applicants and must meet minimum coverage and policy requirements set by IRCC, including a minimum of $100,000 in medical coverage.

-How much coverage do I need?
+How much Super Visa insurance coverage do I need?

 Ready to Get Started?

-Compare Super Visa Plans Today
+Compare Super Visa Insurance Plans Today

 © 2015-2025 Ege Insurance Canada www.egeinsurance.com